 Delegation, good time management and adopting an active and decisive role in the face of tasks is the most advisable to normalize the postponement disorder.
 On the other hand, exercising intellectual skills and emotional resources is very important.
 Many times it falls into postponement due to not being able to perform various tasks or not being under the right emotion.
 It usually happens that the person is overcome by the tasks or basically has no desire to do it, which does not have another alternative given the circumstances to postpone until you find a viable solution.

-Negativity constitutes one of the main elements that prevent individuals from achieving self discipline.
+Negativity constitutes one of the main enemies of self discipline.
 Negativity drain strength and imparts fear.If you have no strength you cannot achieve self discipline.
 Where there is negativity there is fear and frustration.
 Constant fear destroys our immune system.
 It brings uneasiness to our mind ,preventing it from developing self-discipline.